 A joyful union of two souls, a Sikh wedding ceremony usually spans across a few days.
 The pre and post-wedding ceremonies include a mixture of rituals.
 Let us learn in detail about each of these ceremonies.

-Prior to the Anand Karaj, the bride and groom’s families feel it is a good omen to host a Kirtan at their residence.
-Experienced musicians of the local Gurudwara sing ‘Gurbani’.
+Prior to the Anand Karaj, the bride and groom’s families feel it is a good omen to host a Kirtan at their respective residence.
+Experienced religious musicians of the local Gurudwara sing ‘Gurbani’.
 The entire atmosphere is extremely tranquil and serene.

 A few days before the wedding, the family of the bride and groom apply a paste of curd/milk, oil and turmeric on their face and body.
-The thought behind this ceremony is that the skin of the bride and groom should shine on their wedding day.
+The Haldi/Vatna ceremony is the pre-wedding ceremony that gives the bride and the groom a much needed pre-wedding glow-up.
 During this ceremony, ladies of the house sing traditional songs.

 After this, the groom’s sister-in-law (bhabhi) visits a Gurudwara close by to fill a utensil called Ghadoli with holy water.
 This water is then used to bathe the groom after their Haldi ceremony.

-The Wedding Ceremony
+The Wedding Ceremony - Anand Karaj

 After a long list of pre-wedding rituals, the bride and groom finally get married in a traditional Sikh wedding.
 The holy book Guru Granth Sahib Ji (Baba ji) is respectfully placed at the wedding venue (Gurudwara or any other place) and the couple takes 4 pheres around the holy book.

 Traditionally, the bride would leave her parent’s house after sitting in a wooden palanquin, also known as a Doli.
 The bride throws puffed rice grains over her shoulders, praying that after she leaves her paternal home always prospers.

 Once the bride reaches her new home, she’s given a warm welcome by her new family.

 Anand Karaj is a beautiful amalgamation of love, life and passion and spiritual sanctity.
-A ceremony that takes place during the day amidst the company of loving friends and family in the presence of the Almighty.
+A ceremony that takes place during the day amidst the company of loving friends and family in the presence of the almighty.
 Anand Karaj as a means of getting married is now culture and tradition that even the non-Sikh couples are opting for.
 For couples who want to get married during the day with only a few close relatives and friends, find this traditional form of getting married more feasible and closer to their personal liking.

 While Anand Karaj is a blissful union of two souls, if you feel we have missed out on an important ritual, please leave a comment below.
 We also recommend reading the larger set of Punjabi wedding traditions.